-The NDA Noxious Weed Free Certification Program allows producers to certify forage or gravel materials as Noxious Weed-Free.
-Nevada's Weed-Free Forage and Gravel certifications comply with the national standards set by the North American Invasive Species Management Association (NAISMA).
+The NDA Noxious Weed Free Certification Program allows producers to certify forage, mulch, or gravel materials as free of noxious weeds.
+Nevada's weed free forage, mulch, and gravel certifications comply with the national standards set by the North American Invasive Species Management Association (NAISMA).
 To learn more about these standards, visit the NAISMA website and view the links regarding the Certified Weed Free Program.

 Why Participate in the Program?

-As a producer, producing weed-free materials is an easy step to further protect Nevada lands from noxious weed invasions.
-Those who participate in the Nevada Weed-Free Program by certifying their products are not only practicing good land stewardship, but also establishing themselves in a growing market across the western United States.
+As a producer, supplying weed free materials is a simple step to further protect Nevada lands from noxious weed invasions.
+Those who participate in the Nevada Weed Free Program by certifying their products are not only practicing good land stewardship, but also establishing themselves in a growing market across the Western United States.

-Certified weed-free forage and gravel materials are required on all Forest Service Land.
+Certified weed free forage and gravel materials are required on all Forest Service Land.
 In addition, the BLM, NDOT and other entities require these materials on a contract by contract or district by district basis.
-As of right now, there are no other areas where it is required but certified weed-free is always recommended.
-Demand for the use of certified weed-free products is growing as the awareness of the negative impacts of noxious weeds increases.
-The use and production of certified weed-free products helps limit the spread of noxious weeds in Nevada and throughout the country.
+Currently, there are no other areas where it is required but certified weed free is always recommended.
+Demand for the use of certified weed free products is growing as the awareness of the negative impacts of noxious weeds increases.
+The use and production of certified weed free products helps limit the spread of noxious weeds in Nevada and throughout the country.